Introduction

 Kung-Fu Panda

-Sequence still holds pretty well more than ten years later.
+Sequence still holds pretty well more than fifteen years later.

 In CG we are always worried that it may look fake.
 And CG by nature is kinda ugly.